 The Wire Act After Murphy

 There was an interesting paragraph in the Court’s decision in Murphy that left open the question of the law’s continued applicability as states legalize sports betting.
 The safest interpretation is that interstate sports wagering is still prohibited by the Wire Act.
 However, there was some uncertainty created by the language in Murphy.
-Specifically, the Court included a statement in the decision that federal law respect the policy choices of states in the area of gambling.
-The Court’s decision possibly suggested that a violation of a state law may be a necessary predicate for a criminal violation of the Wire Act.
-Some commentators have suggested that, at best, the Court’s language could be read to permit interstate transmission of information as opposed to transmission of wagers themselves.
+Specifically, the Court included a statement in the decision that federal law respects the policy choices of states in the area of gambling.
+The Court’s decision possibly suggested that a violation of state law may be a necessary predicate for a criminal violation of the Wire Act.
+Some commentators have suggested that, at best, the Court’s language could be read to permit the interstate transmission of information as opposed to the transmission of wagers themselves.

 However, while this area is unclear, it is not an outright overruling of the Wire Act.
 Absent an explicit statement that strikes down the Wire Act, sportsbook operators would be playing with fire if they accepted interstate wagers from bettors.

 Cross-state betting is still a far way into the future if it happens at all.
-In order to get there, the Wire Act would have to be overturned, whether it occur judicially or legislatively.
+In order to get there, the Wire Act would have to be overturned, whether it occurs judicially or legislatively.
 Given the interests of physical sportsbooks and their political power, it is difficult to envision any sort of repeal of the Wire Act gaining traction in Congress.

 In order for the statute to be overturned by a court, it would require an actual case or controversy to reach a court for jurisprudence.
 Although the Supreme Court seems to have left the issue open in its decision, it would require a willing party to challenge the existing statute.
-This would ultimately necessitate that a state enact a law that permits wagers to be accepted from those located outside of a state’s borders.
+This would ultimately necessitate that a state enacts a law that permits wagers to be accepted from those located outside of a state’s borders.
 Then, that state must be willing to weather any possible legal actions that may be taken as a result.

 The best possible outcome for the gaming industry is that as many states as possible enact legislation permitting sports wagering as soon as possible so that everyone has access to legal sports gambling.
 It is unlikely that the Wire Act will simply go away, and a legal challenge to its continued applicability would be risky and would take years to go through the courts.
 There has been some recent talk of federal legislation to regulate sports wagering in the wake of Murphy that could clarify the applicability of the Wire Act, but there is unlikely to be an appetite to regulate what has been traditionally left to the states.
 Thus, for the foreseeable future, the Wire Act still applies until there is an explicit statement that it does not apply or no longer exists.
 That would now be in the province of Congress or the courts.